 Level IV: Master Sommelier Diploma Examination Details

-A Master Sommelier Theory Examination ONLY will be administered on February 10, 2014
+A Master Sommelier Theory Examination ONLY will be administered: continue to check back for 2015 updates

 · This examination is MANDATORY for ALL candidates sitting for the first time OR candidates who do not hold any portions of the examination